GeorgeCiachir/Az-204-Develop-event-based-solutions/Azure_event_grid.md

   - For Azure Storage Queue, the events are retried until the Queue service successfully processes the message push into the queue

 ## Discover event schemas
-- events consist of a set of 4 required string properties which are common to all events from any publisher:
+- events consist of a set of 4 required string properties which are common and **mandatory** to all events from any publisher:
   - id
   - subject
   - eventType